-Japan’s rainy season has begun, starting early to mid-June and ending about a month later.
-It’s a time to start sweating from the heat and humidity; a time to appreciate the beautiful hydrangea flowers that blossom in this season.
-Or, you can stay dry and hide inside to enjoy Makato Shinkai’s film, Garden of Words, which is a film about Japan’s rainy season set mostly in the Shinjuku National Garden with beautiful animation and astonishing accuracy to how the park actually looks.
+Japan’s rainy season has begun, starting early to mid-June and lasting roughly a month.
+It’s time to start sweating from the heat and humidity, but also a time to appreciate the unique sights that emerge during this time like the beautiful hydrangea flowers that blossom in this season.

-If you choose to hide inside, you may not be alone as the warmer weather has begun to summon sleeping insects and the rain is driving them to find shelter.
+If you choose to hide inside, you may not be alone as the warmer weather will likely draw out various insects as the rain drives them to find shelter.
 Here are just a few of the critters you may find lurking in your house.
+Practice caution and observation and these warm-weather insects won’t make your summer a bummer.

-This is the bug I personally loathe the most.
-If you stay in the mountains of Japan, they are pretty common and they always like to find a warm cozy dark corner to hide in – maybe your bed or your wardrobe.
-They can grow to be over 20 cm and have the color scheme of a demon.
-Red heads, black bodies, and sickly yellow legs that can dart around pretty fast.
-They have pretty nasty bites, which have been likened to an electric shock and if you get bitten, it’s recommended that you see a doctor.
-If you get bitten on the head, neck, or chest, then you should definitely see a doctor.
-A Japanese colleague once recommended running a fresh bite under warm water to open the pores and reduce the amount of poison on the skin because cold water can actually shut the poison in and make swelling worse in the long run.
+This is a bug I personally can’t stand.
+If you go to the mountains or countryside of Japan, they are a common sight and are likely to be found in a warm cozy corner to hide in.
+In a Japanese home they might like to be under furniture objects like a bed or wardrobe.
+They can grow to around 20 cm and have a color scheme that makes them easy to spot: Red heads, black bodies, and sickly yellow legs that let them dart around pretty fast.
+The Chinese Red-Headed Centipede can have a pretty nasty bite, which have been likened to an electric shock.
+If you get bitten by one, it’s recommended to seek medical attention.
+You should run a fresh bite under warm water to open up the pores; if you wash the bite with cold water, that can actually cause the pores to contract and shut the poison in.

 These predatory spiders are brown in color and can be found in flat, dry areas.
-They can be seen wandering around outside on sunny days.
-I have seen a few of these just inland of the beach where I work, and on rainy days a few have been spotted running along the hallways and hiding in cupboards.
-Wolf spiders live in burrows and do not spin webs, they hunt their prey by jumping and tearing into smaller insects that wander past their burrows.
-They can grow to up to 10 cm, but I haven’t seen one reach that size here.
-They are often alone, so there are no infestation worries.
-That being said, there is a particularly nasty feature of these seemingly boring looking insects.
+On sunny days it can be easy to spot one wandering around outside.
+I have occasionally seen these just inland of the beach where I work, and on rainy days a few have been spotted running along the hallways and hiding in cupboards.
+Instead of spinning webs, wolf spiders live in burrows and hunt their prey by jumping and tearing into smaller insects that wander past their burrows.
+They can grow to up to 10 cm, so they aren’t a big threat to humans.
+They are often solitary, so if you see one you don’t have to worry about an infestation.
+That being said, there is a particularly nasty feature of these seemingly boring-looking spiders.

-If you find a wolf spider, be sure it isn’t a pregnant mother before you decide to do away with it.
+If you find a wolf spider, check to make sure it isn’t a pregnant mother before you decide to do away with it.
 Mother wolf spiders carry their eggs and young baby spiders on their backs for at least the first week of the babies life.
 This can be up to 200 spiders.
 So if you see a wolf spider, try not to just whack it in hopes you will squish it, because you may rid yourself of the mother just to end up with 200 tiny babies scattering in every direction.
-That way you and the babies will be stuck in the house together thanks to the rain.

 These little buggers are everywhere, and if you think the rain will keep them down, think again.
-There may be fewer of them in the rain, but that doesn’t mean these minuscule little monsters won’t follow you through your front door and feast on your blood whilst you sleep.
-Thankfully, mosquito repellent is everywhere in Japan – your local convenience store should stock you up with repellent for your skin.
-If you need something a little more hardcore, you can get incense coils which drive them away, and sticky traps to hang around.
-I always find that no matter the weather, the repellent, and bug nets, they always find a way to get inside.
-They are out all summer but to me, the rainy season announces that it’s time to start defending yourself against bites and potential illness from these, the most annoying and persistent of the insect kingdom.
+There may be fewer of them in the rain, but that doesn’t mean these minuscule little monsters won’t follow you throughout your house and feast on your blood whilst you sleep.
+Thankfully, mosquito repellent is easily available in Japan – your local convenience store should stock you up with repellent for your skin.
+If you need something a little more heavy-duty, you can get incense coils which drive them away, and sticky traps to hang around.
+I always find that no matter the weather and what deterrents you use, mosquitoes always find a way to get inside.
+They are active all summer but the start of the rainy season is a reminder to start defending against yourself against bites and potentially contracting an illness.
+Even in Japan mosquitoes retain their reputation as one of the most annoying and persistent insects around.

 As with all bugs, there are preventative measures to take but nothing can assure that you will be able to avoid finding one of these critters, and any number of other bugs, in your house, hotel, or whilst you are out and about hiking or even shopping.
 These are just a few of the insects that are pretty common during the rainy season, but there are many, many insects in Japan.
-Stock up on bite cream and stay vigilant.
+If you plan to be active outside or staying in a warm house during the Japanese summer, stock up on bite cream and stay vigilant.

 View this post on Instagram